Why reinforce with carbon fiber?

 Carbon fiber has very high strength-to-weight ratios and higher stiffness compared to many other reinforcing fabrics.
 These special properties make it ideal for applications in aerospace, automotive, military, and even sporting goods.
 When combined with a WEST SYSTEM Epoxy it can be used to build high-end composite parts.

-Carbon skimming is often done cosmetically, where the look of carbon fiber is desired by the strength (and expense) of a true carbon fiber composite is not necessary.
+Carbon fiber skinning is often done cosmetically, where the look of carbon fiber is desired but the strength (and expense) of a true carbon composite is not necessary.
 A part manufactured from a less expensive reinforcing fabric is “skinned” with carbon fiber.
 It’s a popular look on motorcycle parts, car interior panels, and mirrors.
 In addition to the standard reinforcing fabrics, there are eye-catching hybrid fabrics that are a blend of carbon fiber, Kevlar™, and glass that come in a variety of colors.
 There are so many different choices of fabrics on the market now, there’s one to suit most everyone’s needs.

-For my project, the use of carbon was to take advantage of its cosmetic appeal.
+For my project, the use of carbon fiber was to take advantage of its cosmetic appeal.
 I decided to wrap the fiberglass air scoop for my boat motor with one layer of 5.8 oz. plain weave carbon fiber.

 The scoop was originally painted orange, so I needed to make the surface black before applying the carbon to avoid any orange paint from showing through the weave of the fabric.
-The first step was to sand the painted scoop well before applying West System 105 Resin and 207 Special Clear Hardener, which was tinted black with 502 Black Pigment.
+The first step was to sand the painted scoop well before applying WEST SYSTEM® 105 Resin and 207 Special Clear Hardener, which was tinted black with 502 Black Pigment.
 Because this is not a structural application it is acceptable to bond to a well sanded painted surface.
 The following day I sanded the cured surface dull with 120-grit sandpaper.

 The next step was applying the carbon fiber to the scoop.
-A light mist of spray tack (3M Super 77) held the carbon fiber on the surface and prevented the fabric from distorting and moving.
+A light mist of spray tack (3M Super 77) held the carbon cloth on the surface and prevented the fabric from distorting and moving.
 Using too much spray tack can cause adhesion issues, so I used only a little.
-The carbon fiber was then ready for to be coated with 105 Resin/207 Hardener.
+The cloth was then ready to be coated with 105 Resin/207 Hardener.
 I wet out the carbon with epoxy then applied multiple light fill coats of 105 Resin/207 Hardener to provide a high-quality clear finish.
 I applied these coats every 3-4 hours with a bristle brush to prevent the epoxy from running.